FonClive/CCLabs/02-s3/README.md

 - List the contents of the bucket.
-To List the contents of your bucket, open the command line and type in the command below, replace my bucket with the name you used when creating your bucket
+To List the contents of your bucket, open the command line and type in the command below, replace compudemy-_your-AWS-username_ with the name you gave your bucket when creating your bucket.

 **aws s3 ls s3://compudemy-_your-AWS-username_**